Jakarta Cathedral

-Jakarta Cathedral (Gereja Katedral Jakarta, Kathedraal van Jakarta) is a Roman Catholic cathedral in Jakarta, Indonesia, which is also the seat of the Roman Catholic archbishop of Jakarta, currently Archbishop Ignatius Suharyo Hardjoatmodjo.
+Jakarta Cathedral (Gereja Katedral Jakarta, Kathedraal van Jakarta) is a Latin Catholic cathedral in Jakarta, Indonesia, which is also the seat of the Archbishop of Jakarta, currently Archbishop Ignatius Suharyo Hardjoatmodjo.
 Its official name is Gereja Santa Maria Diangkat ke Surga, derived from the original name in Dutch, De Kerk van Onze Lieve Vrouwe ten Hemelopneming (The Church of Our Lady of the Assumption).
 This current cathedral was consecrated in 1901 and built in the neo-Gothic style, a common architectural style to build churches at that time.
-The Jakarta Cathedral is located in Central Jakarta near Merdeka Square and Merdeka Palace, right in-front of the cathedral stands the Istiqlal Mosque.
+The Jakarta Cathedral is located in Central Jakarta near Merdeka Square and Merdeka Palace.
+The Istiqlal Mosque is located next to the cathedral.

 History

-After the arrival of Dutch East India Company in 1619, the Roman Catholic Church was banned in the Dutch East Indies and was limited to Flores and Timor.
+After the arrival of Dutch East India Company in 1619, the Catholic Church was banned in the Dutch East Indies and was limited to Flores and Timor.
 The Netherlands was known to support Protestantism and tried to limit the influence and authority of the Holy See.
-During the Napoleonic Wars, the Netherlands, including the Dutch East Indies and its other colonies, fell under the control of the French Empire.
-In 1806, Napoleon Bonaparte installed his Catholic younger brother Louis Napoleon (Lodewijk) as the king of the Netherlands.
+During the French Revolutionary Wars and the Napoleonic Wars, the Netherlands, including the Dutch East Indies and its other colonies, fell under the control of Revolutionary France and later the French Empire.
+In 1806, Napoleon installed his Catholic younger brother Louis Napoleon (Lodewijk) as the King of Holland.
 Since then, the Catholic Church has been free to operate in the Dutch East Indies.

-The commissary general of Batavia, Du Bus de Gisignies (1825–1830), was credited with providing land to build the first Catholic church in Batavia.
+The commissioner-general of Batavia, Leonard du Bus de Gisignies (1825–1830), was credited with providing land to build the first Catholic church in Batavia.
 The former residence of General de Kock in the Weltevredeen area was renovated to be a church.
 Monseigneur Prinsen blessed and inaugurated the church on 6 November 1829 and named it "Our Lady of the Assumption."
 The church was renovated in 1859, but collapsed on 9 April 1890.